historical-theology/stthomas/return-to-god/syllabus.md

 	* Graded 100, 95, 90, etc.
 	* Due the day before Thanksgiving Break
 	* 3-5 page formal essay (our *only* formal writing assignment)
-5. Original poem or short story recitation about Hope for Eternal Life for whole class
+5. Original poem or short story recitation about Hope for Eternal Life
 	* Must draw upon all five class themes (Creation, Fall, Christ, Liturgy, and Eternity)
 	* Recital must be 5-10 minutes
 	* To be performed during a full-class meeting before Christmas break (our *only* full-class meeting)